Apricot: Description

+The apricot is a small tree, up to 8 m tall, with a round canopy and a spread similar to its height.
+The flowers are white or pinkish, about 2 cm wide, appearing before the leaves early in the spring.
+The fruit is a succulent orange-yellow drupe (a stonefruit) tinged with red.
+The single seed (kernel or stone) is enclosed in a hard shell (exocarp).

+Taxonomy

 Apricots are species belonging to Prunus sect.
 Armeniaca.
 The taxonomic position of P. brigantina is disputed.
 It is grouped with plum species according to chloroplast DNA sequences, but more closely related to apricot species according to nuclear DNA sequences.